orcudy/rdtp/README.md

 RDTP is an implementation of the Go-Back-N reliable data transfer protocol over UDP.
 The repository includes both sender (server) and receiver (client) programs.

+The project was created for CS118 (Introduction to Computer Networks) at UCLA during the Fall of 2015.
+The project was created over the course of 4 weeks by Chris Orcutt and Chloe Drazen.

+For all inquiries, please contact Chris Orcutt at orcutt.chris@gmail.com.

 ##Building

 Build the client and server programs by navigating to the project directory and running the `make` utility.